fmiglior/simhub-psa-dashboard/README.md

 # Changing the code to use other canbus dashboard
-Find the can.h tab on the sketch, there was the can IDs i use to sen information to the PSA Dashboar.
+Find the can.h tab on the sketch, there was the can IDs i use to send information to the PSA Dashboar.